aws-samples/cfn101-workshop/workshop/content/intermediate/templates/dynamic-references/_index.md

                             --region YOUR_REGION
 ```

-3. Next, in the CloudFormation console, select the stack you created last, for example: `cfn-workshop-lambda-memory-size`.
+3. Next, in the CloudFormation console, select the stack you created last, for example: `cfn-workshop-lambda-memory-size-stack`.
 4. Choose **Delete** to delete the stack, and then choose **Delete stack** to confirm.
 5. Repeat steps above for other stacks you created with this lab, for example: `cfn-workshop-lambda-stack`, then `cfn-workshop-database-stack`, and `cfn-workshop-ec2-stack`.